sajidahmed12/PPG_Python_Research/README.md

 ```

 ## To start Video to PPG conversion Run the following command within the current working directory.
+- put all the video data into the Data folder,

-- open terminal and activate into your vnev then type
+- Then, open terminal on the repositories directory and activate into your vnev, then type
 ```Shell
 python3 Video_to_ppg.py
 ```